-The rise and the fall of scrum
+The rise and fall of Scrum

-Part 3 Adapt or die
+Part 3: Adapt or die

 Header image

 Anyone entering the software development industry nowadays does so at a time when Agile ways of working are the norm.
 Even for those that recall the traditional approaches, it now seems unthinkable to expect a team of developers to digest a 300-page specification document and emerge with a first version a year later.
-Instead, delivery cycles of a month or less have become a reality; testers, developers and business analysts collaborate face-to-face in real time rather than through written documents; and even traditional managers are beginning to accept that developing software, especially for business, has unique challenges that require a flexible approach.
+Instead, delivery cycles of a month or less have become a reality; testers, developers and solutions analysts collaborate face-to-face in real time rather than through written documents; and even traditional managers are beginning to accept that developing software, especially for business, has unique challenges that require a flexible approach.
 For better or worse, Agile has made its mark and is here to stay.

 Scrum was and still is the vehicle that the Agile rides but for all its triumphs, Scrum finds itself in a difficult position; perhaps, ironically, a victim of its own success.
 In helping to spread the Agile mindset, a new baseline for software development has been established; one against which Scrum itself can be measured.
 With the industry now aware of and open to the values and principles of Agile, questions are being asked about whether Scrum really is the best way to implement it.
 Lest we forget, Scrum is not Agile, nor the other way around, and while it was perhaps mutually beneficial for the two to be synonymous for a time, the situation is now different.